shibatch/tlfloat/CODE_OF_CONDUCT.md

 can expect that companies will voluntarily make contributions even without a request from the project side.

+One of the purposes of creating these new guidelines is to lower the workload on the maintainers.
+Adopting our guidelines will only require little work on the project.
+What is required in the project is to ensure transparency in project management so that public scrutiny can be conducted.
+Our guidelines will not work well if the public thinks that opaque decisions made within the project are inevitable because they were made for some reason that cannnot be disclosed.
+For the guidelines to work well, the public must be able to judge the appropriateness of each decision made within the project.
+Transparency in project management would also have positive results in terms of ensuring diversity in the project.

 What our guidelines require is that each participant takes action to discourage free-riding.
 Thus, even if a participant's company is free-riding, that company will not be immediately denounced.
 A